-Where a medicine is shown as 'Retired' it means the SmPC and/or Patient Leaflet has been removed from emc, either by the pharmaceutical company or occasionally by Datapharm.
-There are many reasons why an SmPC or PIL would be removed and a summary is given on the document history page.
+Where a medicine is shown as 'Retired' it means the SmPC and/or Patient Leaflet has been removed from emc, either by the pharmaceutical company or, occasionally, by Datapharm.
+There are many reasons why an SmPC or PIL would be removed and a summary is given on the change history page for that product.

 Risk Minimisation Materials (RMMs)